Wendell Phillips Address at Baccalaureate Ceremony

-Faculty, staff, and students may nominate seniors to apply to be the Wendell Phillips Speaker, and seniors many self-nominate by October 31, 2017.
-All nominated students will be informed by mid-November 2017 and will be invited to submit an application, including a letter of application, a resume of leadership and service activities, and a recorded speech.
+Faculty, staff, and students may nominate seniors to apply to be the Wendell Phillips Speaker, and seniors many self-nominate.
+All nominated students will be invited to submit an application, including a letter of application, a resume of leadership and service activities, and a recorded speech.
+Applications are reviewed and finalists will be invited to present brief speeches at an open audition during the spring semester.
+A winner will be selected and speak at the Baccalaureate Ceremony.
+This award also carries a cash prize.

 2017 - Isabella Kahhale